RoboCup-SSL/ssl-hardware-challenge-tool/README.md

 - Both GameController and AutoRef (Preferably TIGERs) must be used
 - The tool must run in the same computer as the GC
-- The GC must be set to accept all proposals
+- The GC must be set to accept GOAL and POSSIBLE_GOAL proposals, the others can be turned off
 - The AutoRef must be set to *active*
 - The game state must be either First Half or Second Half
 - Make sure the goal positions for each team are configured correctly in the GC